StarMohsin/BASM/README.md

 ```
 because this assemblers considers anything inside '[' ']' a memory access operation, It just to keep it simple.

+### How it works
+The machine code generated is almost similar to nasm, the difference is, it compiles code in 2 passes only, in 1st pass, it write value '0' for every label, in 2nd pass it overwrites those values with correct values, but unlike nasm it doesn't resize that instruction.
+Suppose the assembler left 2 bytes space for a LABEL value, but in 2nd pass that LABEL's value turned out to be 1 byte long, at that point , nasm reassigns all the labels with new value, but my assembler doesn't do that, that is indeed in devlopment

+### Future updates
+Introducing resizeable LABELs' values in 2nd pass

 This assembler is focused on creating Flat Bin files
 I'm also thinking of add include a file feature like #include<File.asm> like c++, but with file inlined with currrent code